ulyssas/mmd_tools_helper/readme.md

 It won't work correctly if an arm-twist bone is a parent bone of one of the arm bones.
 If an MMD model has hand-arm IK, its arm bones cannot be animated by normal VMD animations.

-### Create Display Panel Groups and Add Items

-Automatically creates MMD Display Panel Groups and automatically adds all bones and morphs of a model to the Display Panel groups.
-Useful time-saver when converting a model to MMD from other software.
-It can also be used to automatically correct display panel errors of an MMD model.
-3 options:
-No change (does nothing).
-Add Display Panel Groups from Bone Groups
-Add Display Panel Groups

 ### Armature Diagnostic

 Select a bone map from the list menu, then click the button.
 A list of the bone names, which are missing from the armature, is printed to the Blender System Console.